 The long-range AIS broadcast message – Message 27 – data field is shown in Annex 8 Table 84.

-This message should be transmitted by shipborne mobile AIS classes A and B-SOTDMA (“SO”) only.
+This message should be transmitted by shipborne mobile AIS classes A and B-SOTDMA only.

 3.3 Transmission method for the long-range automatic identification system broadcast message